ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ((result = tmp))
 ```

 Note the order of steps in the postfix increment.
 First, it increments the `var` variable by one.
-Then it returns the past value of `var`.
-Therefore, the increment requires the temporary variable `tmp` to store the past value.
+Then it returns the previous value of `var`.
+Therefore, the increment needs the temporary variable `tmp` to store this previous value.

 The postfix and prefix forms of decrement work similarly to increment.
+They decrease the variable by one.

 Always use the prefix increment and decrement instead of the postfix form.
 First, the CPU performs them faster.
-The reason is it does not need to save the past value of the variable in the registers.
+The reason is it does not need to save the previous value of the variable in the registers.
 Second, it is easier to make an error using the postfix form.
-It happens because of the non-obvious assignment order.
+It happens because of the non-obvious order of assignments.

 ### Ternary Operator

 The ternary operator is also known as the conditional operator and **ternary if**.
-It first appeared in the programming language [ALGOL](https://en.wikipedia.org/wiki/ALGOL).
-The operator turned out to be convenient and in demand by programmers.
-Therefore, the languages of the next generation ([BCPL](https://en.wikipedia.org/wiki/BCPL) and C) inherited ternary if.
-Then it comes to almost all modern languages: C++, C#, Java, Python, PHP, etc.
+The first time, it appeared in the programming language [ALGOL](https://en.wikipedia.org/wiki/ALGOL).
+The operator turned out to be convenient and many programmers liked it.
+The languages of the next generation ([BCPL](https://en.wikipedia.org/wiki/BCPL) and C) inherited the ternary if.
+This way, it comes to almost all modern languages: C++, C#, Java, Python, PHP, etc.

-A ternary operator is a compact form of the `if` statement.
+The ternary operator is a compact form of the `if` statement.

 Here is an example.
-Suppose that there is the following `if` statement in the script:
+Suppose that your script has the following `if` statement:
 {line-numbers: true, format: Bash}
 ```
 if ((var < 10))